skoshyc/StrepLactoBiofilmModeling/README.md

 strep_single.xml: Protocol file to generate a biofilm with only Streptococcus oralis

+strep_lacto_nullmodel.xml: Protocol file to generate S. oralis-L. paracasei biofilm where they compete only for space.

 strep_lacto_competition.xml: Protocol file to generate S. oralis-L. paracasei biofilm where they compete for space and nutrients.

 strep_lacto_inhibition.xml: Protocol file to generate S. oralis-L. paracasei biofilm where they compete for space and nutrients and when L. paracasei secretes an inhibitor to the growth of S. oralis.